-Before hitting the limelight, Anna was an ordinary entrepreneur who made a livelihood from her small vegetable farming business in Soweto.
+Before hitting the limelight, Anna was an ordinary entrepreneur who made a livelihood from her small vegetable farm business in Soweto.

 She was introduced to pig farming by a close friend and instantly developed a liking for the venture.

-In 2004, Anna invested 1,000 Rand (about $100) to buy four pigs which she used to start up her own small pig farm.
+In 2004, Anna invested 1,000 South African Rand (about $100) to buy four pigs which she used to start up her own small pig farm.